-Peak climbing is an adventurous and daring sport and like any other such sports.
+Peak climbing is an adventurous and daring sport and like any other such sport.
 It also includes risks, and chances of mishaps.
 Many mountaineers have experienced successes in the mountains of Nepal, while many others have had to face failures, with unexpected consequences.
-Therefore, it is required for the Mountaineers, attempting the climb, to be fit, experienced and wise.
+Therefore, it is required for the Mountaineers, attempting the climb, to be fit, experienced, and wise.

 Preparations For The Expedition